Victin09/vira-design-system-bs/site/content/docs/1.0/content/tables.md

 For the accented tables ([striped rows](#striped-rows), [striped columns](#striped-columns), [hoverable rows](#hoverable-rows), and [active tables](#active-tables)), we used some techniques to make these effects work for all our [table variants](#variants):

-- We start by setting the background of a table cell with the `--bs-table-bg` custom property.
+- We start by setting the background of a table cell with the `--vds-table-bg` custom property.
 All table variants then set that custom property to colorize the table cells.
 This way, we don't get into trouble if semi-transparent colors are used as table backgrounds.
-- Then we add an inset box shadow on the table cells with `box-shadow: inset 0 0 0 9999px var(--bs-table-accent-bg);` to layer on top of any specified `background-color`.
+- Then we add an inset box shadow on the table cells with `box-shadow: inset 0 0 0 9999px var(--vds-table-accent-bg);` to layer on top of any specified `background-color`.
 Because we use a huge spread and no blur, the color will be monotone.
-Since `--bs-table-accent-bg` is unset by default, we don't have a default box shadow.
+Since `--vds-table-accent-bg` is unset by default, we don't have a default box shadow.
-- When either `.table-striped`, `.table-striped-columns`, `.table-hover` or `.table-active` classes are added, the `--bs-table-accent-bg` is set to a semitransparent color to colorize the background.
+- When either `.table-striped`, `.table-striped-columns`, `.table-hover` or `.table-active` classes are added, the `--vds-table-accent-bg` is set to a semitransparent color to colorize the background.
-- For each table variant, we generate a `--bs-table-accent-bg` color with the highest contrast depending on that color.
+- For each table variant, we generate a `--vds-table-accent-bg` color with the highest contrast depending on that color.
 For example, the accent color for `.table-primary` is darker while `.table-dark` has a lighter accent color.
 - Text and border colors are generated the same way, and their colors are inherited by default.

 Behind the scenes it looks like this: